 Swell 1: Southerly below 1 metre.

 Weather: Partly cloudy.

-Weather: Partly cloudy.
-70% chance of showers.
-The chance of a thunderstorm offshore in the morning.
+Weather: Mostly sunny morning.
+The chance of a thunderstorm in the afternoon and evening.